Rakeshgaikwad121/Expense-Tracking-System/README.md

 # Expense Management System

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+This project is a full-stack expense management platform built with a Streamlit-based frontend interface and a FastAPI-powered backend service.
+The system is designed to provide reliable expense tracking, secure data handling, and efficient API-driven communication between the user interface and server-side business logic, ensuring scalable and maintainable financial data management for end users.

 ## Project Structure